 To protect our Veterans and Staff during the COVID-19 pandemic, the Boise VAMC has in place temporary restrictions for patient visitors to all care locations consistent with guidance provided by the Centers for Disease Control (CDC).

 As the COVID-19 status continues to evolve, visitor restrictions are subject to change.
-The updated Boise VAMC Visitation Policy for Inpatient Units are:

-- Close contact with COVID-19 infected person
+- Household member or other close contact with a COVID-19 infected person.

 Boise VAMC has a Police Service.
 Our officers provide 24-hour patrols of the facility and parking lots.
 For general police assistance, please dial 208-422-1000 ext.
 1122.
 In case of an emergency, dial 208-422-1000 ext.1122.
 Report all suspicious or criminal activity, vehicle accidents, and personal property losses to the VA Police while on the facility grounds as soon as possible.

 Because the VA Medical Center is federal property, all persons and bags are subject to search.
 In addition, no weapons, alcohol, or illegal drugs are permitted.